hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ### Guns (R)

-There are 4 main sizes of cannon:A large cannon, a universal cannon, a small cannon and an extra small one.
+There are 4 main sizes of cannon: A large cannon, a universal cannon, a small cannon and an extra small one.

 #### The large cannon